 Feed

 It is also proven that chickens that consume DE can lay more giant eggs with thicker eggshells and bigger yolks.
-Chickens that ingest food-grade diatomaceous food do not even experience any period of egg withdrawal.
+Chickens that ingest food grade diatomaceous food do not even experience any period of egg withdrawal.

 Aromatic

+Diatomaceous earth can also eradicate the stinky smell that comes from your chicken coop by absorbing the moisture.
 Considering that pungent odors that build up in the coop are inevitable, you can make use of DE as part of your cleaning materials that you can use regularly.
 It somehow helps in combatting the unpleasant smell circulating in the coop.

 Safety concerns while using diatomaceous earth for chickens